-Where a syndicate's ROCP changes after submission of the ICA or there is a material change to any of the key assumptions driving the capital requirement, the ICA may need to be resubmitted.
+Where a syndicate's SBF changes during the year or there is a material change to any of the key assumptions driving the capital requirement, the ICA may need to be resubmitted.

 In line with the principles of the FSA's ICAS regime, Lloyd's considers it an agent's responsibility to keep all key risks and drivers under regular review and assess their impact on the syndicate's capital requirement.
 Where the risk profile of the syndicate has changed materially, the agent must provide an amended ICA to Lloyd's.
-If an agent is in doubt as to whether a resubmission is necessary, or the extent of the additional information needed, the matter should be discussed with Open Years Management.